galaxyproject/training-material/MethylC-Seq/tutorials/methylation-seq.md

 >    >    <summary>Click to view answers</summary>
 >    >    <ol type="1">
 >    >    <li>The distribution of the methylation is more or less equal.
 Only at the start and the end we could trim a bit but a +- 5% variation is acceptable. </li>
->    >    <li>To trim the reads we would include for the first strand only the postions 0 to 145, for the second 6 to 149.</li>
+>    >    <li>To trim the reads we would include for the first strand only the positions 0 to 145, for the second 6 to 149.</li>
 >    >    </ol>
 >    >    </details>
 >    {: .question}